medranSolus/ZenithEngine/Doc/CodeGuidelines.md

 # Code Guidelines

 To unify code style, here are rules followed by this project:
-  - Each namespace should have it's own directory in *include* and *source* if *.cpp* files are present.
+  - Each namespace should have it's own directory in *Include* and *Source* if *.cpp* files are present.
 Only exception for single-file utility namespace.
   - Nested namespaces should have it's equivalent in directory structure.
-  - Before including headers in *.cpp* files check if it's already present in `include/pch.h` since headers there are automatically added to every source file.
+  - Before including headers in *.cpp* files check if it's already present in `Include/pch.h` since headers there are automatically added to every source file.
   - *Name convetions:*
     - **PascalCase:**
       - Namespaces